AyushK101/cli-linux/intro.md

 # ;)
+>> always check for google for commands like gfg , don't MUG-UP .
  ## kernel
 - Its a low level program interfacing with the hardware (CPU, RAM, disks) on top of which applications are running.
 - Kernel directly interacts with the hardware by accepting machine understandable language from the shell.